A couple of years ago, I gathered the 38 top business challenges across all industries. They fall within several main segments:

 Here is where technology finds its way to optimize existing processes and apply best practices for hundreds of millions of businesses on Earth.

 Defining the roadmap of the business, prioritizing new products or services, and negotiating partnerships require a lot of leadership skills and human contact.
 That being said, this isn’t entirely driven by masterminds in a corner office but relies on technical solutions as well.

-Research is one of the leading activities required for adequate decision making.
+Research is one of the leading activities required for adequate decision-making.
 Tools like SEMrush will be instrumental in organic competitor research.
 SimilarWeb or BuiltWith can gather additional insights or uncover a list of prospects.
-Crunchbase can source prospects or see where investments are most likely to come from.
+Crunchbase can source prospects or see where investments will most likely come from.

 Maintaining strategy on a lower level uses the traditional tooling that most companies operate with—from emails, Google Docs, project management systems, etc.